xy-241/CS-Notes/content/OS/File System/FUSE.md

 ## RCLONE
 - [Rclone](https://rclone.org/) allows us to mount cloud storages to the local [[File System]], supports both read and write

+>[!code]- Mounting
+> Mount with `rclone mount --vfs-cache-mode writes <REMOTE>: <LOCAL_FOLDER>`, so we are able to use CLI to manipulate files without issues.
+Without `--vfs-cache-mode writes`, we may get weird errors when using `cp` to transfer files for some reasons.
+If you know why, please comment down below :)